-- Payment for all application fees in accordance with the Board's current fee schedule. - Notarized authorization(s) from the owner(s) of the lot proposed for subdivision if the applicant is not the sole owner. - Copies of the deeds and all easements and deed restrictions for the lot or lots proposed for subdivision. - All abutter names and addresses of record, taken from Town records not more than 5 days before the day of filing the application with the Board. - Names and addresses of all easement holders, including, but not limited to, conservation, preservation, or agricultural preservation restrictions. - Any required Town, State, or Federal permits that have been received at the time of application. - Plans for stormwater management and erosion control. - Plans for roads. - Engineering reports for roads, sewage and stormwater management, potable water supply, erosion control, and any other reports or studies deemed necessary by the Board to make an informed decision.
-The Board reserves the right to request such information at any time prior to approval. - One mylar original subdivision map that satisfies all requirements of RSA 478:1-a, the Coös County Registry of Deeds and, where not in conflict, the below listed requirements for paper copies.
+- A fully completed Town of Stratford Planning Board subdivision application form - Payment for allof the application fees in accordance with the Board's current fee schedule. - Notarized authorization(s) from the owner(s) of the lot proposed for subdivision if the applicant is not the sole owner. - Copies of the deeds and all easements and deed restrictions for the lot or lots proposed for subdivision. - All abutter names and addresses of record, taken from Town records not more than 5 days before the day of filing the application with the Board. - Names and addresses of all easement holders, including, but not limited to, conservation, preservation, or agricultural preservation restrictions. - Names and addresses of every engineer, architect, land surveyor, or soil scientist whose professional seal appears on any map. - If the subdivision is located in whole or in part within 1,000 feet